-Round off one decimal by using the Rounding function.
+Round off one decimal by using the Rounding function .
 The default setting is rounding on.
 Rounding has no effect on quantities without decimals.

-- 1. Open the Main Menu by pressing any of the ▼ ▲ ◆ arrow buttons. - 2.
-Select Display and confirm by pressing the ▶arrow button. - 3.
-Select Rounding and press ON/OFF button. - 4.
-Press EXIT to return to the basic display.
+- 1. Open the Main Menu by pressing any of the arrow buttons. - 2.
+Select Display and press the right arrow button. - 3.
+Select Rounding and press the ON/OFF key. - 4.
+Press the EXIT key to return to the basic display.